download as PDF

 turn and tap select in the midi menu to navigate to your desired settings. press shift to exit.

-midi in enables midi cc and program change, in to TX–6.
+rx and tx indicate incoming and outgoing midi data. ctrl in enables midi cc and program change into TX-6.

-midi out sends midi cc out of TX–6, whenever a knob or fader is moved or a button is pressed.
+ctrl out sends midi cc out of TX–6 whenever a knob or fader is moved, or a button is pressed.

 note on enables incoming midi notes, for use with the built-in synthesizer.

 ctrl off and note off disables all incoming and outgoing midi.